Texas vs. Miami (FL): Odds, spread, over/under - NCAA Tournament Elite Eight

 Texas vs. Miami (FL) Betting Trends

-- Texas has covered 19 times in 37 matchups with a spread this season.
+- Miami (FL) has covered 20 times in 34 games with a spread this season.

-- Longhorns games have hit the over 17 out of 37 times this season.
+- A total of 16 Hurricanes games this year have hit the over.

 Texas Futures Odds

-- Texas is third-best in college basketball in terms of its odds to win the national championship (+360), but only fifth-best, according to computer rankings.
+- Texas' national championship odds (+400) place it fourth-best in college basketball, but according to computer rankings it is only sixth-best.

-- The Longhorns' national championship odds have improved from +2200 at the start of the season to +360, the 74th-biggest change among all teams.
+- The Longhorns have had the 74th-biggest change in terms of their national championship odds, improving from +2200 at the start of the season to +400.

 Miami (FL) Futures Odds

-- In terms of their national championship odds, the Hurricanes have experienced the 53rd-biggest change this season, improving from +10000 at the beginning to +1100.
+- The Hurricanes were +10000 to win the national championship at the start of the season, and have now moved up to +1200, which is the 53rd-biggest change in the country.

-- Miami (FL) has an 8.3% chance of winning the national championship, based on its moneyline odds.
+- With odds of +1200, Miami (FL) has been given a 7.7% chance of winning the national championship.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.